ncoevoet/ChanTracker/README.md

 Maintaining separate bots for the banning/bantracking functions and other factoid, snarfing or amusement functions is good practice.

 If the main purpose of your bot is to manage bans etc, and never interacts with users you should, as owner remove all plugin with 'owner defaultcapabilities remove <pluginname>', it will prevent the bot to answer to various command, and being used as a flood tool by others (like !echo SPAM).
 You could otherwise change the value of `config help supybot.capabilities.default` but be prepared to waste a lot of time each time you add a new user account on your bot.

+If 'supybot.capabilities.default' is changed to False, then, when you want to grant access to command for someone, you must do it that way:

+    !admin capability add accountname User
+    !admin capability add accountname User.whoami
+    !admin capability add accountname whoami

 If your bot manage differents channels or community, remove all User.action from defaultcapabilities, create one user per channel/community, and add ops's hostmasks into it, it's easier to manage that way.
 Until you have someone with rights in 2 community/channels who will need a separate account.